 When Tony heard that Barbara Lynch would be opening a true fine dining restaurant in Boston, he was eager to be a part of the opening and hone his appreciation of haute cuisine.
 In 2010, he joined the opening team of Menton as Chef de Partie.
 The food was concise allowing the very few ingredients on the plate to truly shine.

 Long a fan of Japanese cuisine and its nuanced artistry, Tony began his search to find the best sushi restaurant in Boston.
 He heard time and time again that AKA Bistro was pushing the boundaries of traditional sashimi.
-He called Chef/Owner Chris Chung (an alumni of Uni Sashimi Bar) and asked if he had any openings.
+He called Chef/Owner Chris Chung (an alumnus of Uni Sashimi Bar) and asked if he had any openings.
 He joined the team as Chris’ Sashimi Assistant in 2011, eventually becoming the Assistant Sashimi Chef himself.
-At AKA Bistro, there were no limits to what sashimi could be, drawing inspiration from France, Italy, Spain and even America.
+At AKA Bistro, there were no limits to what sashimi could be, drawing inspiration from France, Italy, Spain, and even America.